 Only county or city governments that currently receive CCCA and PSA funds are eligible to receive continuation funding.
 For multi-jurisdictional efforts, one of the participating localities must submit the grant application on behalf of all participating jurisdictions and must assume responsibility for grant administrative and financial matters by serving as the Administrative and Fiscal Agent.
-Private organizations may receive grant funds only through contracts with local governments for probation services.
+Private non-profit organizations may receive grant funds only through contracts with local governments for probation services.
+Pretrial services may not be provided by private organizations with the exception of those that were doing so on or before July 1, 1995.